What’s behind Trump’s assault on Harvard and crown-jewel US universities?

 Now this battle threatens to permanently weaken institutions once revered as crown jewels in an American economy that runs on talent and advanced research.
 Harvard has frozen hiring, cut spending, and hunkered down for what both sides agree could be a drawn-out dispute.
 Its vaunted research capabilities, which attract global talent and spin off commercial ventures, are most at risk, particularly if overseas researchers fear being denied visas.

-No one thinks the nation’s oldest university – founded in 1636 and named after a Puritan minister who was its first major donor – will go out of business.
+No one thinks the United States’ oldest university – founded in 1636 and named after a Puritan minister who was its first major donor – will go out of business.
 But its ambitions, prestige, and influence could start to diminish, even as classes of graduates continue to don gowns in Harvard Yard.

 That prospect would delight cultural warriors in Mr. Trump’s policy circles who want to leverage government power over liberal-coded institutions and bring them to heel.
-“The universities seem all powerful and they have acted as if they were all powerful, and we’re finally revealing that we can hit that where it hurts,” Christopher Rufo, a right-wing education activist, told The New York Times in April.
+“The universities seem all powerful and they have acted as if they were all powerful, and we’re finally revealing that we can hit that where it hurts,” Christopher Rufo, a conservative education activist, told The New York Times in April.

 Initial efforts to calm the waters

-Harvard President Alan Garber took office amid a firestorm after the resignation of Claudine Gay, who had been taken to task in December of 2023 by Republicans in Congress over hate speech at Gaza protests and then accused of plagiarism.
+Harvard President Alan Garber took office amid a firestorm after the resignation of Claudine Gay, who had been taken to task in December of 2023 by Republicans in Congress over hate speech at Israel-Hamas war protests and then accused of plagiarism.

 Initially, Dr. Garber had worked to repair relations in Washington.
 Harvard hired Republican lobbyists and sought to cooperate with Mr. Trump’s antisemitism taskforce.

 Harvard removed faculty members from its Center for Middle Eastern Studies, which was enmeshed in controversy, and indicated an openness to making other reforms.
-Dr. Garber revised the university’s definition of antisemitism and compiled and published evidence of harassment of both Jews and Muslims on campus.
+Dr. Garber revised the university’s definition of antisemitism, and compiled and published evidence of harassment of both Jews and Muslims on campus.
 Analysts say Harvard sought to get ahead of a formal Title VI investigation under the Civil Rights Act by telegraphing that it had erred and would make amends while defending its academic freedom and autonomy.

 That strategy unraveled in April after the Trump administration sent a letter with an expansive list of demands for federal oversight of the university’s hiring, admissions, student discipline, and other core functions.
-It also demanded greater “viewpoint diversity” – more conservatives on campus – and the de-recognition of pro-Palestinian student groups.
+It also demanded greater “viewpoint diversity” – more conservatives on campus – and the derecognition of pro-Palestinian student groups.

 Backed by Harvard’s governing body, Dr. Garber rebutted the demands as government interference that Harvard could not accept.
 After the White House retaliated by pulling $2.2 billion in federal funding, the university sued.
 The New York Times later reported that the April 11 letter of demands may have been sent in error by the White House.

-Dr. Garber told the Harvard Crimson that the university faced “a very stark situation” under the demands.
+Dr. Garber told The Harvard Crimson that the university faced “a very stark situation” under the demands.
 “We saw ourselves as being given the choice of standing up for fundamental rights of universities, including First Amendment rights, or letting this demand go by,” he said.
 “When you think of it in those terms, there really was no choice.”

-As The Monitor recently reported, the university has been buoyed by public support for its stance, including from other universities and from Harvard alumni who include influential and deep-pocketed allies.
+As the Monitor recently reported, the university has been buoyed by public support for its stance, including from other universities and from Harvard alumni who include influential and deep-pocketed allies.
 Some Harvard professors have pledged to donate part of their salary to the university; Dr. Garber has done the same.

 “Everyone is looking at austerity,” says a staffer at Harvard Law School who didn’t want to be named because of the sensitivity of the dispute.
 At this year’s graduations, parents of students expressed far more pride than in past years in being connected to the school, the staffer says.
-“The message is that “we know that you’re in the trenches and we support you.’”
+“The message is that ‘We know that you’re in the trenches, and we support you.’”

-“There’s absolutely no good faith on the part of those in the government pursuing this vendetta,” he says.”They’re asking for things that would be impossible, I think, for any university to do and to maintain any semblance of its own values.”
+“There’s absolutely no good faith on the part of those in the government pursuing this vendetta,” he says.
+“They’re asking for things that would be impossible, I think, for any university to do and to maintain any semblance of its own values.”

 A symbolic target